 - Seek out new investors (can be a challenge during a recession)

 - Apply for funding programs such as the Flatirons Fund.
 The Flatirons Fund offers investment in the form of development, design, and product management services, to help keep startup costs low.

 - Secure longer-term customer deals for less money

 - Introduce new selling strategies

-- Online/Remote Investment – One key outcome that came from Covid and the economic hardships that resulted was an increased focus on remote work, and the tools that came with.
+- Online/Remote Investment – One key outcome that came from Covid and the economic hardships that resulted was an increased focus on remote work and the tools that came with it.
 Online sales and distribution also grew exponentially.
 Going “digital”, ie selling online and working remotely offers two key benefits

 - The ability to sell everywhere, potentially increasing revenue